Smart Underwriting for the Analytics Generation

 The insurance industry has taken, surprisingly well, to home working with minimal disruption.
 Word on the street is that many insurers are not too keen to return to the office full-time soon.
 I suspect that once we are over the pandemic, a hybrid working model will emerge with many people dividing their time between the office and home working.

 Before the pandemic, one particular role in the insurance industry was already experiencing its own kind of redefinition.
-The increasing automation and digitisation of the underwriting process has transformed the traditional underwriter's role calling for a skill set adjustment.
-Read my colleague’s insightful blog on this topic.
+The increasing automation and digitisation of the underwriting process has transformed the traditional underwriter’s role calling for a skill set adjustment.
+Read my colleague’s insightful blog on Digital Dexterity And The Underwriter.

 However, automating low-low value tasks doesn’t appear to be happening fast enough.